eleehadi/itsme/README.md

 # itsme
 The created repository is a storage space for your projects, allowing you to manage code and files easily.
-It supports version control, collaboration, and change tracking, helping you organize and advance your work efficiently.
+It supports version control, collaboration, and change tracking, helping you organize and advance your work efficientl.

 ## 🚰 Get Free Sepolia ETH (Testnet Gas)